What is a Dash? And how much is it?

 What is a Dash?

-A dash is more or less the bartending equivalent to what a pinch is in cooking.
-A dash of bitters is seasoning your drink like salt is seasoning your wagyu filet.
+A dash is more or less the bartending equivalent of what a pinch is in cooking.
+A dash of bitters is seasoning your drink like salt is seasoning your Wagyu filet.

 If you think about it like that, you can understand why the term is somewhat vague.
 Above all, it is a matter of taste if you use more or less seasoning or bitters.
 But since that's not a satisfying answer, let's take a closer look.